6375- Malone University announces chapel programs for fall semester, 2012

 Wednesday, November 28, 10:05 a.m.: Fine Arts Department Christmas Chapel, featuring the Electro-Acoustic Ensemble

-No Friday chapel this week due to Fine Arts Christmas Program set-up in the JC Sanctuary.
+No Friday chapel this week due to Fine Arts Christmas Program set-up in the JC Worship Center.
 November 28 is the final chapel of the semester.

 Malone University, a Christian university for the arts, sciences, and professions in the liberal arts tradition, affiliated with the Evangelical Friends Church, awards both undergraduate and graduate degrees in more than 100 academic programs.
 Malone is recognized by the prestigious Templeton Foundation as a leader in character development, named an NAIA Champions of Character Five Star Award winner, and is ranked among the top colleges and universities in the Midwest under the category Regional Universities according to U.S.News & World Report's America's Best Colleges 2012.